Skip to content

 About

-Sylvan is a Sustainability Specialist.
-And affiliated to the Earth System Governance Project of the Utrecht University, The Netherlands; UCD Centre for Sustainable Development Studies, Ireland and GeoSustainability Consulting, GH.
-He was trained in Practising Sustainable Development at the Royal Holloway, University of London, England; and in Sustainable Development at the University College Dublin, Ireland in partnership with the United Nations Sustainable Development Solutions Network (UN SDSN) as well as a B.Sc.
+Sylvan is a Sustainability Specialist professionally devoted to sustainable change by harnessing the power of science, research and innovation to improve human lives, transform vulnerable societies, and co-create brighter futures.
+He is an Executive Lead for the GOOD – a start-up ecoentreprise that promotes conservation, co-restoration and sustainable consumption of oysters in greener manners to meet sustainability needs.
+He is affiliated to the Earth System Governance Project of the Utrecht University, The Netherlands; UCD Centre for Sustainable Development, Ireland, and GeoSustainability Consulting, GH.
+In 2005, Sylvan won a Commonwealth Shared Scholarship to train in Practising Sustainable Development at the Royal Holloway, University of London (England); and holds a B.Sc.
 (Hons) in Agri-Technology (Economics and Extension Option).
-Sylvan’s education is also associated with the Central European University (Hungary) and the United Nations University – Institute for Natural Resources in Africa.
-He was a recipient of the Commonwealth Shared Scholarship, Irene Marshal Scholarship, UNIDO Institute Scholarship, IWMI Dissertation Award, University of London Convocation Trust Award, as well as travel supports from the Future Earth, Stockholm Resilience Centre/Potsdam Institute for Climate Impact Research, Elsevier/Oxford University, Food and Agriculture Organisation, and European Science Foundation.
+Sylvan’s education is associated with the universities of the University College Dublin/UN SDSN, Central European University/UNIDO, and United Nations University– INRA.
+He was a recipient of the Irene Marshal Scholarship, IWMI Dissertation Award, University of London Convocation Trust Award as well as travel supports from the United Nations Foundation, Future Earth, Stockholm Resilience Centre/PIK-Germany, Elsevier/Oxford University, UN FAO, and European Science Foundation.
+The Commonwealth Scholarship Commission in the UK awarded him the 2023 Alumni Community Engagement Fund.

-Sylvan’s research assignments and participation in over 40 conferences and workshops enabled him to gain exposure and experience in 14 countries, including Ghana, UK, South Africa, Hungary, Sweden and Senegal.
-He was a Group Lead for Ghana’s first Urban Policy and published in GeoJournal, Environmental Sciences Proceedings, PNAS and UN Sustainable Development Journal (NRF) as well as peer-reviewed for both the International Science Council (2018) and Journal of Human Ecology (2008 – 2013).
-He authored a book on ‘Advancing sustainability in developing world’ (2014).
-Sylvan voluntarily read, reviewed and scored 500 applicants to guide the screening and selection of qualified Young African Leaders and Development Professionals for the US President Barack Obama’s Program on Mandela Washington Fellowship (2014 – 2019) and the Community Solutions Program (2016 – 2021) both administered by the International Research and Exchange Board (IREX), USA.
-In 2016 and 2018, Sylvan successfully served as an Advisory Mentor for the Queen’s Young Leaders Programme based at the University of Cambridge, UK and was approved as a Reserve Judge for The Queen’s Commonwealth Essay Competition (2021).
+Sylvan’s research assignments and participation in over 46 conferences and workshops enabled him to gain exposure and experience in 16 countries, including Ghana, Switzerland, UK, South Africa, Hungary, Sweden and Senegal.
+He was a Group Lead for Ghana’s first National Urban Policy and (co-)published in GeoJournal, Environmental Sciences Proceedings, PNAS and UN Sustainable Development Journal (NRF) as well as peer-reviewed for the International Science Council (2018), Journal of Society & Natural Resources (2024), and Journal of Human Ecology (2008–2013).
+He authored a book on ‘Advancing sustainability in developing world’ (2014) and contributed to the ‘Living in the shadow of loss and damage: uncovering non-economic impacts’ (2023) published by the International Institute for Environment and Development, UK.
+He is active as a mentor and reviewer for various programs that support developing young leaders, including the Mandela Washington Fellowship (2014–2019), IREX Community Solutions Program (2016–2021), World Food Forum (2024), Global Development Network (2024), and the Queen’s Young Leaders Programme based at the University of Cambridge (2016 & 2018).
+In 2021, he served as a Reserve Judge for the Queen’s Commonwealth Essay Competition.

-Sylvan is a Professional Member of the International Association for Society and Natural Resources, USA (2022) and Early Career Professionals Future Earth (2018-2022).
+Sylvan is a Member of the Accelerator for Systemic Risks Assessment Network (2024-present), Professional Member of the International Association for Society and Natural Resources (2022-present), Associate Member of the International Society of Development and Sustainability (2023-present), and Early Career Researchers Network Future Earth (2018–2022).

 Related people